Connect With an Alnylam Educator

 Connect with an Alnylam educator

-Alnylam Patient Education Liaisons (PELs) are professionals with backgrounds in nursing who can provide education to you and your family about hATTR amyloidosis and answer questions about treatment with AMVUTTRA®, a prescription medicine that treats the polyneuropathy caused by hATTR amyloidosis in adults.
+Alnylam Patient Education Liaisons (PELs) are professionals with backgrounds in nursing who can provide education to you and your family about hATTR amyloidosis and treatment with AMVUTTRA®, a prescription medicine that treats the polyneuropathy caused by hATTR amyloidosis in adults.

 The purpose of the Alnylam Patient Education Liaison (PEL) team is to provide education to patients, their families, and caregivers.